 Idea to Initiative: Room Heat Pumps

-Idea to Initiative part one focuses on the market transformation theory and logic model, which represent the basis for the Room Heat Pumps MTI strategy and are a systematic and visual way of presenting understanding of the interventions necessary to remove barriers, expected outcomes of those interventions, and a pathway to the desired end state.
-This information corresponds to appendices A, C, and D that are being developed for the final MTI Plan, as shown below:
+Idea to Initiative part one focused on the market transformation theory and logic model, which represent the basis for the Room Heat Pumps MTI strategy and are a systematic and visual way of presenting understanding of the interventions necessary to remove barriers, expected outcomes of those interventions, and a pathway to the desired end state.
+This information corresponds to appendices A, C, and D that are being developed for the final MTI Plan, as shown right.

 FAQs: Room Heat Pumps Product Assessment